redfoxgis/generate_plots/README.md

 Repository for the USFS plots project.

 The purpose of this repository:
--Generates uniform plots (points) in forest stand polygons.
+- Generates uniform plots (points) in forest stand polygons.
--Plots are generated based on the size of the forest stand (acres).
+- Plots are generated based on the size of the forest stand (acres).

 ## Environment settings
 ### Installing anaconda